Chen-zexi/vllm-cli/docs/multi-model-proxy.md

 - **Start without saving** - One-time use
 - **Cancel** - Abort setup

+## Dynamic Model Management (NEW)

+The proxy now supports adding and removing models at runtime without restarting:

+### Adding Models Dynamically
+While the proxy is running, you can:
+1. From the proxy management menu, select **"Add new model"**
+2. Configure the model settings (same as initial setup)
+3. The model will be automatically registered and activated
+4. Existing models continue serving requests uninterrupted

+### Removing Models
+1. From the proxy management menu, select **"Remove model"**
+2. Choose the model to remove from the list
+3. The model will be gracefully stopped and unregistered
+4. Other models remain unaffected

+### Model Registration Lifecycle
+The system automatically handles:
+- **Pre-registration**: Models are registered before fully ready (shown as "pending")
+- **Verification**: Continuous health checks verify model availability
+- **Activation**: Models become available once verified
+- **Error Recovery**: Failed models can be restarted without affecting others

+## Model Sleep/Wake for GPU Memory Management (NEW)

+Models can now be put to "sleep" to free GPU memory while keeping their ports active:

+### Sleep Modes
+- **Sleep Level 1 (CPU Offload)**:
+  - Moves model weights to CPU RAM
+  - Frees most GPU memory
+  - Faster wake-up time
+  - Ideal for models that need quick reactivation

+- **Sleep Level 2 (Full Discard)**:
+  - Completely frees GPU memory
+  - Model weights are discarded
+  - Slower wake-up (full reload required)
+  - Maximum memory savings

+### Using Sleep/Wake

+#### Interactive UI
+1. While monitoring the proxy, select **"Manage models"**
+2. Choose a model and select **"Put to sleep"**
+3. Select the desired sleep level
+4. The UI shows real-time progress (e.g., "Sleep completed in 17.89 seconds")
+5. Memory savings are displayed (e.g., "Freed 90.40 GiB, 3.30 GiB still in use")

 ## Managing Running Proxy

 Once started, the proxy management interface offers: